Welcome to today's edition of the Rush 24-7 podcast.

 Democrats are aligned with them on the same basis.

-So they go out and tell a lie about this that's so easily fact-checked and refuted that a kindergartner can do it.
+It's so easily fact-checked and refuted that a kindergartner can do it.

-They're dumb in if they think they can still get away with it, or they're dumb if they actually don't know that it happened.
+They're dumb if they think they can still get away with it, or they're dumb if they actually don't know that it happened.

-That Judge Roberts actually ruled in favor of minorities four times because Alito, Alito, because in their minds he's a conservative, and it's not possible he would favor a minority.
+I am willing to consider, I understand anybody who would doubt me on this, but I am willing to consider that the people on the staff, Senator Kennedy or himself included, do not know that Judge Roberts actually ruled in favor of minorities four times because Alito, Alito, because in their minds he's a conservative, and it's not possible he would favor a minority.

-It is not possible.
+It's not possible.

-It simply isn't possible.
+It simply isn't.

-He's a racist, he's a conservative.
+He's a conservative.

 He's a white guy.